pinheiroGroup/Kinbiont.jl/README.md

     calibration_OD_curve="NA"
     )
 ```
 This function fits a logarithmic-linear model to a single file's data.
-It performs model fitting, error analysis, and provides various options for customization.
 Arguments:

 - `label_exp::String`: Label of the experiment.